nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 An encrypted file can only be decrypted with the same AES key that was used to encrypt it.
 In this case, the AES keys are generated solely using a password string supplied by the user.
 Multiple instances of AES keys are said to be the same if the password string used to generate these keys are the same.
 This definition of equality ensures the validity of the generated key across sessions.

+As a result of this implementation, the same encrypted file can be shared across devices as long as the supplied password is the same.

 The supplied password string must be 32 characters long (32 characters = 256 bits needed to generate the AES key).
 Passwords shorter than 32 characters will be padded with `"/"` to extend the number of bits. _Passwords longer than 32 characters are **not** supported._ As a consequence, the length and randomness of the supplied password make up the strength of the encryption.
 Shorter and less random passwords are most vulnerable to brute force attacks.

 #### Data file lifecycle